 If you have remembered WNO in your Will please let us know.
 How much contact you have with WNO is entirely your choice.
 If you wish to remain anonymous or if you want to know more about an aspect of our work please tell us.
 We can only honour your wishes if we know about them.
 WNO feels a great debt of gratitude to donors that remember us in this way and we can only show this gratitude during their lifetime - once the gift matures, it really is too late!

-To discuss your options in confidence contact Caron on:
+To discuss your options in confidence contact Sally on:

 Phone: 029 2063 5000